stadiamaps/ferrostar/guide/src/swiftui-customization.md

 In the case that you want complete control though, the map view itself is actually not that complex.

-## Customizing the instruction banners

-Ferrostar includes a number of views related to instruction banners.
-These are composed together to provide sensible defaults, but you can customize a number of things.

 ### Style

 TODO: We allow you to pass a light and dark style URL.